Out-Law News 3 min. read

 Jones added, however, that when dealing with cross-border matters, additional care is needed: “The SRA’s guidance focuses on the position under English law.
 However, a number of other jurisdictions and regimes do not recognise privilege for in-house lawyers’ communications.
 In matters which have or may have an international element, it is always important to think at the outset about the different rules which may apply on privilege, or other jurisdictions’ equivalent concepts such as professional secrecy, and how to structure communications accordingly.”

 The SRA’s privilege guidance is part of a wider suite of in-house guidance issued by the SRA, to support over 34,500 lawyers working in-house across England and Wales.
 The series also includes internal investigations guidance and material for businesses employing in-house lawyers on the expectations and obligations of those lawyers.
-The publication of this suite of guidance follows consultation with the in-house community earlier this year and a thematic review of the by the SRA of the in-house practice last year.
+The publication of this suite of guidance follows consultation with the in-house community earlier this year and a thematic review by the SRA of in-house practice last year.

 We are processing your request. \n Thank you for your patience.
 An error occurred.
 This could be due to inactivity on the page - please try again.